chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "PROJECT NOTE": "Use EditorPopupMenu.GoTo group in plugin.xml and register a Python intention via intentionActions.", "NEW INSTRUCTION": "WHEN task requests menu grouping or intention exposure THEN update plugin.xml and implement intention before tests"
 }

+[2025-12-22 15:08] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "validate action ids",
+    "BOTTLENECK": "Risk of incorrect group or relative action identifiers in plugin.xml.", "PROJECT NOTE": "-",
+    "NEW INSTRUCTION": "WHEN adding action to menu group THEN search_project for group and action ids to verify" }